kale-stew/climb-log/blog/hike/first-grand-traverse.md

 Once we crossed the top of the Bell Cord we began to regain North Maroon, a journey that would cover double the distance we had just dropped down (from 0.2 to 0.5 miles).
 Our first obstacle was a chimney up to a flat area where we would need to assess some more technical terrain.

-The views all day have been otherwordly, but at this point along the route they are especially incredible: Pyramid Peak standing at eye-level close by to your right, Capitol, Snowmass, and their surrounding lakes to your left.
+The views all day had been otherwordly, but at this point along the route they were especially incredible: Pyramid Peak standing at eye-level close by to your right, Capitol, Snowmass, and their surrounding lakes to your left.

 ![Snowmass and Capitol](https://live.staticflickr.com/65535/51794989006_940a4e0385_b.jpg)